mhausenblas/katacoda-scenarios/k8s-go/crd-user.md

 `kubectl get healthcheckpolicies`{{execute}}

+Bonus: if you have time left, try adding support for OpenAPI v3 schema validation (slides 50/51).

 Now that we know how to create CRDs from an end-user perspective, let's move on to the programmatic part.